jenkinsci/dependency-track-plugin/README.md

 **Dependency-Track project**: Specifies the unique project ID to upload SBOM to.
 This dropdown will be automatically populated with a list of projects.

 **Dependency-Track project name**: Specifies the name of the project for automatic creation of project during the upload process.
 This is an alternative to specifying the unique ID.
 It must be used together with a project version.
 Only avaible if "Auto Create projects" is enabled.
+The use of environment variables in the form `${VARIABLE}` is supported here.

 **Dependency-Track project version**: Specifies the version of the project for automatic creation of project during the upload process.
 This is an alternative to specifying the unique ID.
 It must be used together with a project name.
 Only avaible if "Auto Create projects" is enabled.
+The use of environment variables in the form `${VARIABLE}` is supported here.

 **Artifact:** Specifies the file to upload.
 Paths are relative from the Jenkins workspace.
+The use of environment variables in the form `${VARIABLE}` is supported here.

 **Enable synchronous publishing mode**: Uploads a SBOM to Dependency-Track and waits for Dependency-Track to process and return results.
 The results returned are identical to the auditable findings but exclude findings that have previously been suppressed.
 Analysis decisions and vulnerability details are included in the response.
 Synchronous mode is possible with Dependency-Track v3.3.1 and higher.